 All browsers allow you to control which cookies you accept and which you delete.
 You will usually find these settings under the ‘Preferences’ or ‘Tools’ menu of your browser. just beware, that some websites will not function correctly without cookies.

 For more information about cookies, please see click here

 Tatu Pictures Ltd does not collect or store any information from you via our website, it is purely there to inform and entertain.

 Any of your data is stored either on site or electronically.

-Hard copy or written data, such as completed forms, contracts and the like, is stored in our office here in Cardiff, Wales, under lock and key.
+Hard copy or written data, such as completed forms, contracts and the like, is stored in our office here in Penarth, Wales, under lock and key.

 Tatu is committed to keeping the data you provide us secure and we will do our very best to protect your personally identifiable information from loss, misuse or alteration.
 Tatu uses industry–standard tools, such as firewalls, to safeguard the confidentiality of your personally identifiable information.

 Who has access to your data: